Preliminary Exam FAQs

 A: Given that we have lots of time for Q&A (during which we can switch computers) and that changing computers can alter the appearance of slides in ways that aren’t fun, please plan to present from your own laptop.
 You may wish to bring / borrow a remote, as the room has a giant / awkward podium (really a cubicle, see website).

-For connectors, we still need to check, but the website lists an HDMI cable and a VGA cable as being available.
-There was a group in there when Sean went to check on 10/17.
+For connectors, the website lists an HDMI cable and a VGA cable as being available.